LeoRoma/roomba-tech-test/README.md

 Program output should be printed to the standard output (STDOUT) of the terminal (or equivalent in the browser, console.log())

 - The first line of your program output should display the X and Y coordinates marking the position of the hoover after processing all commands.
 - The second line of the program output should display the number of patches of dirt the robot cleaned up.
-Example (matching the input above):
+Example (matching the input above):<p>
 -1 3<p>
 -1<p>